 RYA Powerboat Level 2 entitles the holder to an International Certificate of Competence (ICC), which is accepted in place of a boat licence in many European countries if you are considering chartering a small powerboat.
 The Powerboat Level 2 is also a requirement for all Windsurfing and Dinghy Instructors.

-The training takes place in the Solent which provides an ideal training ground in which to develop your powerboating skills with busy challenging tidal waterways.
+The training takes place in the Solent which provides an ideal environment in which to develop your powerboating skills with busy and challenging tidal waterways.

 Dates & pricing

 |02/06/2019||03/06/2019||Cowes, Isle of Wight||Waitlisted|